 It may be a common reality, and indeed we draw humor from it regularly, but it’s fundamentally tragic – not comical – that anyone would feel compelled to joke about their weight to dodge public scrutiny and derision.
 In many of these instances, people are clearly masking pain – pain that in some cases may spur development of disordered eating, potentially leading to conditions such as anorexia.
 Others may turn to compulsive exercise, and other purge behaviors associated with bulimia.

 A struggle with body image can ultimately have severe repercussions, and many people in these situations can benefit from some form of counseling.
-If you’re concerned you may already be feeling the impact of a distorted body image or you have developed signs of an eating disorder, call 1-888-232-6949 today to speak with a treatment support advisor about recovery options.
+If you’re concerned you may already be feeling the impact of a distorted body image or you have developed signs of an eating disorder, visit Bulimia.com today to learn more about recovery options.

 Some movie actors seem to get typecast in certain roles: the sidekick, the straight man, the comic relief.
 So which actors end up with lines that mention weight the most?
 Bill Murray comes in first, with an average of nearly eight weight-related mentions per movie. (“There is a very fat pair of pants hanging on the flagpole this morning,” Murray says as Tripper in 1979’s “Meatballs.”)